ericgio/react-bootstrap-typeahead/issues.md

 Unlike single select mode where _selection follows focus_, keyboard interaction in multiselect mode is to allow toggling selection via the space key.
 Enter key will add all selected options to the tokenizer.

+### NVDA+Firefox repeating contents of live region

+This seems to be due to rerendering of the typeahead component multiple times during a search.

+The fix is:
+- add componentWillReceiveProps handler to menu.react.js which fires a callback when the number of results changes
+- add code to this callback to write status info to the live region
+- also add code to onMenuShow() and onMenuHide callbacks to do same